 Florence Airport Peretola is conveniently located only 4 km northwest of the city center.
 It is a small airport, but well serviced by many interconnecting flights from the main airport hubs of Europe.
-To get from the Florence airport to the city center, you have 2 choices: a taxi or a bus.
+To get from the Florence airport to the city center, you have 3 choices: the tram, the taxi or the bus.

 Taxis from Florence airport.
 You will find the taxi stand in front of the arrivals terminal.
 There is a set fare of 22€ plus a 1€ supplement for each item of luggage.
 It takes about 15 minutes to get to the city center depending on traffic.